GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 $
 On the contrary, policy gradient algorithms directly optimize the policy itself through a differentiable objective function depending on its parameters.
 #todo

+In 2001, Kakade et al. @kakade_natural_2001 improved the traditional policy gradient framework by introducing the concept of _Natural Gradient_.
+It uses the Fisher information matrix in the policy update rule.
+This choice is supposed to take into account the curvature of the parameter space and thus allow more efficient training.
+In addition to the theoretical arguments advanced by the authors, this schema has been shown to be empirically superior to the more conventional gradient optimization
+It has shown to be